NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 ### Structuring your app

 There are many reasons to segment any application into modular units, and you can [read about the various benefits on Wikipedia](https://en.wikipedia.org/wiki/Modular_programming).
-However, keeping NativeScript apps modular has one unique benefit: the ability to share the code you write between Angular-2-built web apps, and Angular-2-build native apps.
+However, keeping NativeScript apps modular has one unique benefit: the ability to share the code you write between Angular-2-built web apps, and Angular-2-built native apps.

-Even if you have no plans to create an Angular 2 web app, separating out your code is still advantageous for a number of other reasons—testability, ease of maintenance, and so forth—but if you _do_ have plans to build an Angular 2 web app, having a chunk of functionality that you can reuse for your native and web apps can be an invaluable time saver.
+Even if you have no plans to create an Angular 2 web app, separating out your code is still advantageous for a number of other reasons—testability, ease of maintenance, and so forth—but if you _do_ have plans to build an Angular 2 web app, having a chunk of functionality that you can reuse in your native and web apps can be an invaluable time saver.

-To see how this works in action let’s edit some files in the `/shared` folder and set them up to be imported.
+To see how this works in action, let’s edit some files in the `/shared` folder and set them up to be imported.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add a model object
 </h4>

-The first thing we’ll do is add a model object to store user data.
+Let’s start by creating a simple model object to store user data.
 Open `app/user/user.ts` and paste in the following code:

 ``` JavaScript
 export class User {